Economics and Management

 Four.

 This is not a Business Studies degree.
-You will be taught through traditional academic means, including lectures, classes and seminars, and college tutorials.
+In this Economics degree, you will be taught through traditional academic means, including lectures, classes and seminars, and college tutorials.
 You will be required to read widely, write and discuss essays regularly, and work through problem sets.

 In the first year you will build a foundation of knowledge, studying General Management, Introductory Economics and Financial Management.
 In subsequent years there are a few core compulsory papers, but generally you are free to choose options and topics that are of particular interest to you as an individual.

-• A large, diverse community within our student body: this degree course shares common interests with many of our other degrees (for example with Philosophy, Politics and Econimics (PPE), but also with Mathematics), which makes for lively discussion and debate.
+- A large, diverse community within our student body: this degree in Economics shares common interests with many of our other degrees (for example with Philosophy, Politics and Econimics (PPE), but also with Mathematics), which makes for lively discussion and debate.

 Name: Ollie Bowling